Privacy Policy

 • Legal Authorities: If required by law or valid legal process.

-• Business Transfers: In connection with a merger, sale, or acquisition.
+• Business Transfers: In connection with a merger, sale, or acquisition, or other transfer of all or part of our assets, including in bankruptcy.

 4. Data Retention